You have probably already heard of the microbiota and more precisely the intestinal microbiota?

 Diversify your diet as well as that of your children to stimulate the growth of good bacteria.
 If diet is not enough, there are specific food supplements to intervene against microbiota imbalances responsible for bloated stomach, acne and other digestive disorders.

-Here are our solutions for the microbiota and the swollen belly , but also to optimize the protective barrier of your skin.
-Food supplements adapted and perfectly responding to the problems of the organism.
+Here are our solutions for the microbiota and the swollen belly, but also to optimize the protective barrier of your skin.
+Food supplements adapted and perfectly responding to the body's problems.

 Our Absolu Probiopure is an innovative and powerful formula.
 It is composed of a combination of 5 strains of lactic ferments closest to the human intestinal microbiota , highly concentrated and contained in a gastro-resistant capsule to guarantee maximum assimilation .
 That is to say that the active ingredients contained in the vegetable capsule will not be altered during their passage from the stomach to the intestine.
 This allows you to benefit from all the benefits of the active ingredients.